StuartJRussell/EllipticiPy/README.md

 ## Usage

-This package is intended to be used in Python
+This package is intended to be used in Python:

 ```
 >>> from obspy.taup import TauPyModel
->>> from ellipticity import ellipticity_correction
+>>> from ellipticipy import ellipticity_correction
 >>> model = TauPyModel('prem')
 >>> arrivals = model.get_ray_paths(source_depth_in_km = 124,
     distance_in_degree = 65, phase_list = ['pPKiKP'])
 >>> ellipticity_correction(arrivals, azimuth = 39, source_latitude = 45)
-[-0.7761560510457043]
+[-0.7760469283015952]
 ```

-For users that do not wish to directly interact with Python, there is a command line wrapper for calculating ellipticity correction in [src/ellip](src/ellip).
+For users that do not wish to directly interact with Python, there is a command line wrapper for calculating ellipticity corrections in [src/ellip](src/ellip).
 The Python package must be installed before the wrapper can be used.

 ```
 > ./ellip -d 134 -deg 64 -az 15 -sl 23 -ph P,PcP,PKiKP -mod ak135

 Model: ak135
  Distance    Depth     Phase         Ray Param     Spherical    Ellipticity      Elliptical